rl-institut/simbev/docs/source/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-Simbev stands for "".
-Simbev take the mobility in Germany data and uses it to forecast e-car drivers
+Simbev stands for "Simulation of Battery Electric Vehicles".
+Simbev uses german mobility data to calculate expected
-daily routes and for that is able to forecast charging demand.
-The key features
-of Simbev are:
+charging demand of electric vehicles in different regions and scenarios.
+The key features of Simbev are:

-* Reduce the mobility in Germany data to just probabilities
-* Detailed modelling of
+* Detailed modelling of driving profiles
 * Stepwise simulation without using perfect foresight
-* Parameter optimization possible in combination with a genetic algorithm
+* Calculating charging demand in a region split into 4 use cases

 .. contents::